-- The variety must be of high quality, be unique, and have a specific use. - The amount is limited to what is needed for the seed release preparation. - If the seed has already been released in the Indonesian market but the amount is not sufficient to meet domestic demand or the propagation cannot be conducted in Indonesia. - Must comply with plant quarantine law.
+- The variety must exhibit potential quality, uniqueness, and specific uses. - The amount of seed is limited only to adjust with the seed release preparation. - The seed has already been released in the Indonesian market but are not sufficient to meet domestic demand or the propagation cannot be conducted in Indonesia. - Must comply with the plant quarantine law.

-The import license for non-research purposes will be issued by the DG of each crop (Horticulture, Food Crops, and Estate).
+The import license for non-research purposes will be issued by the Director General of each crop (Horticulture, Food Crops, and Estate).
 The import license can be used for:

-- variety release preparation
+• variety release preparation

 - F1 seed procurement

 - plant observer needs

-• export objective needs
+- export objective needs

-Imports of transgenic seeds for non-research purposes must pass bio-security and food security tests.
+Imports of transgenic seeds for non-research purposes must pass bio security and food security tests.

-The Head of the IAARD and the DG of each crop who will issue the import license will coordinate with the Head of IAQA.
+The Head of the Agricultural Research and Development Agency and the Director General of each crop who will issue the import license will coordinate with the Head of Agricultural Quarantine Agency.